Siddik2202/two-tier-flask-app/README.md

  kubectl apply -f two-tier-app-svc.yml
 ```

-14. To show resources we need to create and associat Adminpolicy
+13. To show resources on eks we need to create and associat Adminpolicy.
+By default it's not shown on eks-cluster module.
+So we need to attach
 ```bash
 aws eks associate-access-policy \
   --cluster-name my-eks-cluster \